carriercomm/go-to/ProjectReport.md

 provider or in your local environemt.
 The image will not boot unless you use the same hypervisor with identical configuration.

-Which is a potential risk for every business operating in the Public Cloud at IaaS level.
+It is a potential risk for every business operating in the Public Cloud at IaaS level.
 For Hybrid Cloud deployments the above aspect causes an operational complexity.
-An owner of a hybrid setup must maintain separate OS configuration for it's Privete and Public parts infrastructure.
+An owner of a hybrid setup must maintain separate OS configuration for it's Privete and Public parts of infrastructure.
-In critical scenarios such as a company or organization required to switch from one Public Cloud provider to another.
-Time and engeneering effort should be spent to create a new configuration and deplyments for a new cloud infrastructure.
+In critical scenarios such as a company or organization required to switch from one Public Cloud provider to another time and engeneering effort should be spent to create a new configuration and deployments for a new cloud infrastructure.

 ## Projec Goal
 Provide an automated migration pipeline for OS images between different Cloud Providers.